Magali Harvey: Rugby career

-Harvey represented at the 2014 Women's Rugby World Cup.
+Harvey was first capped for Canada in 2011, joining the women's sevens team.
+She represented at the 2014 Women's Rugby World Cup.
 She was named IRB Women’s Player of the Year 2014 and was the first Canadian to receive the award.

 She won a gold medal at the 2015 Pan American Games as a member of the Canadian women's rugby sevens team.